SwingGuy1024/Blog/Exception Antipatterns.md

 ###### Principles

 1. All uncaught exceptions will get logged.
 2. Exceptions are not bugs.
+They're the bread crumb trail that lead you to the bugs.
 3. There is no recovering from a bug.
+4. Catch only what you need to catch.
-4. The proper behavior for invalid input is to throw an exception.
+5. The proper behavior for invalid data is to throw an unchecked exception.
+6. Validation responsibility belongs with the data supplier.
-5. Data should be validated when it comes into your application.
+6a.
+Validated data when you bring it into your application.
-6. Validate on object construction.
+6b.
+Validate on object construction.
-7. Validate on object modification.
+6c.
+Validate on object modification.
-8. Validation responsibility belongs with the data supplier.